Rumpa-Dey/Multichain-Gas-Price-Tracker/README.md

 #### 📌 Core Objectives

 -  Fetch and display **live gas prices** (Safe, Proposed, and Fast rates) from selected blockchains using **Etherscan’s V2 API**.
--  Provide  a chain-selectable UI for real-time network fee insights
+-  Provide a chain-selectable interface to fetch and view real-time gas fees
 -  Assist **developers, dApp users, and educators** in making cost-efficient and informed transaction decisions based on current network congestion and fee trends.

 ### ✅ Gas Price Tiers